 - In 1956, the soaps As the World Turns and The Edge of Night both premiered on CBS.
 Likewise, the game shows To Tell the Truth (CBS) and The Price Is Right (NBC) both debuted on daytime television.

 - Veteran NBC anchors Chet Huntley and David Brinkley teamed up for The Huntley–Brinkley Report, an evening news magazine.

 - The last performance of the Ringling Brothers and Barnum & Bailey Circus under a canvas tent took place at the Heidelberg Raceway in suburban Pittsburgh, PA.

-- The New York Giants were the NFL champions, the Montreal Canadiens won the Stanley Cup, and the New York Yankees were the World Series champs.
+- Here are some sports facts from 1956: The New York Giants were the NFL champions, the Montreal Canadiens won the Stanley Cup, and the New York Yankees were the World Series champs.

 - MLB legends Hank Greenberg and Joe Cronin were both inducted into the Baseball Hall of Fame.